-Whether a basic setpoint shifting only affects the currently active operating mode or whether it influences all other set-temperatures of the remaining operating modes is determined by the "Accept modification of shift of basic setpoint value permanently" parameter in the "Room temperature control -> Controller general -> Setpoints" parameter page...
+Whether a basic setpoint shifting only affects the currently active operating mode or whether it influences all other set-temperatures of the remaining operating modes is determined by the "Permanently apply change to basic setpoint shift" parameter in the "Room temperature control -> Controller general -> Setpoints" parameter page...

-- "No" setting:

-The basic setpoint shifting carried out is in effect for only as long as the operating mode or heating/cooling mode has not changed or the basic setpoint is maintained.
-Otherwise the setpoint shift will be reset to "0".
+- "No" setting: The basic setpoint shifting carried out is in effect for only as long as the operating mode or heating/cooling mode has not changed or the basic setpoint is maintained.
+Otherwise the setpoint shift will be reset to "0". - Setting "yes": In general, the shifting of the basic setpoint carried out affects all operating modes.
+The shift is maintained even after switchover the operating mode or the heating/cooling mode or readjusting the basic setpoint.

-- "Yes" setting:

-In general, the shifting of the basic setpoint carried out affects all operating modes.
-The shifting is maintained even after switchover of the operating mode or the heating/cooling mode or readjusting the basic setpoint.